Marianne Hirsch: Biography

 Hirsch's newest monograph, co-authored with Leo Spitzer, is School Pictures in Liquid Time: Reframing Difference (University of Washington Press, 2019).
 Her other books include The Generation of Postmemory: Writing and Visual Culture After the Holocaust (Columbia University Press, 2012), Ghosts of Home: The Afterlife of Czernowitz in Jewish Memory, co-authored with Leo Spitzer (University of California Press, 2010), and Family Frames: Photography, Narrative, and Postmemory (1997).

 Edited and co-edited collections include Women Mobilizing Memory, co-edited with Ayşe Gül Altınay, Maria Jose Contreras, Jean Howard, Banu Karaca, and Alisa Solomon (Columbia University Press, 2019), Imagining Everyday Life: Engagements With Vernacular Photography, co-edited with Tina Campt, Gil Hochberg, and Brian Wallis (Steidl, 2019), Rites of Return: Diaspora, Poetics and the Politics of Memory, co-edited with Nancy K. Miller (Columbia University Press, 2011), Grace Paley Writing the World (co-ed.
 2009), Teaching the Representation of the Holocaust (co-ed.
 2004), Time and the Literary (co-ed.
 2002), and The Familial Gaze (ed.
 1999).
 She also co-edited the Summer 2012 issue of e-misférica titled "On the Subject of Archives" with Diana Taylor and a special issue of Signs on "Gender and Cultural Memory" (2002).

+Following the protests at Columbia University in opposition to the Gaza war and genocide and the university's incorporation of the IHRA definition of antisemitism as part of its settlement with the Trump administration, Hirsch said that the restrictions imposed by Columbia's incorporation of the definition amounted to "clear censorship" and said she was considering leaving the university.